Reflections on relationships, identity, attachment, and change

 Emotionally Focused Therapy helps couples move from disconnection to closeness by transforming emotional patterns and teaching new ways to communicate with empathy and safety.

-Why You Keep Dating the Same Person in Different Bodies
+Why You Keep Repeating the Same Relationship Patterns

 Why do we repeat the same painful patterns in love, family, or work—even when we know better?
 This post explores the psychology of repetitive repulsion through attachment, conditioning, and generational inheritance, and how awareness allows us to create new endings.